Lawlez/dev.lwlx.xyz/README.md

 The file `[blog].ts` follows the Next.js convention of using square brackets to indicate a [dynamic route](https://nextjs.org/docs/routing/dynamic-routes).

-## The home page

-The home page is intentionally minimal.
-You can put whatever you want in `index.tsx`; one of our goals in designing dev.lwlx.xyz was to place no restrictions on the developer.
-Use your imagination!
-Your website is the online manifestion of you.
-You can use whatever npm packages or styling libraries you like.

 ## Styling

 dev.lwlx.xyz is unopinionated about styling.
 Because your dev.lwlx.xyz site is a standard React app under the hood, you can use your favorite library from `npm` to do styling.

 dev.lwlx.xyz provides certain styles by default, notably in the Markdown renderer (`/components/Markdown.tsx`).
 Those styles are implemented using Next's built-in styling solution `styled-jsx`.
 Unfortunately it was necessary to make those styles global, since `styled-jsx` [doesn't play nice](https://github.com/vercel/styled-jsx/issues/573) with third-party components (in this case `react-markdown`).

-Feel free to re-implemement the built-in styles with your library of choice If you choose to use a separate styling library ([emotion](https://emotion.sh/) is pretty glorious) then you could re-implement the default styles

-## Adding a new blog post

-Just add a Markdown file under `md/blog/` to create a new blog post:

-1. Create a new Markdown file called `foo.md` within the `/md/blog` directory
-2. Add in some basic Markdown content
-3. Then go to `http://localhost:3000/blog/foo`.
-You should see the new post.

 ## Frontmatter support